pasqal-io/qadence/docs/digital_analog_qc/analog-basics.md

 ## Fitting a simple function

-Analog blocks can indeed be parametrized to, for instance, create small ansatze to fit a sine function.
-When using the `pyqtorch` backend the
+Analog blocks can be parametrized in the usual Qadence manner.
+Like any other parameters, they can be optimized.
+The next snippet examplifies the creation of an analog and paramertized ansatze to fit a sine function.
+First, define an ansatz block and an observable:
-`add_interaction` function is called automatically.
-As usual, we can choose which differentiation backend we want to use: autodiff or parameter shift rule (PSR).

-First we define an ansatz block and an observable
 ```python exec="on" source="material-block" session="sin"
 import torch
 from qadence import Register, FeatureParameter, VariationalParameter